geraldbryan/Time-Management-Project/README.md

 ![question](image/question.png)

-After finishing fill out the 12 questions click **OK** button.
-Remember to be honest when you fill it, so you can get your actual result.
-Don't be hesitate to fill it, because we **do not keep your data**, after you close the app the data will be gone.
+After finishing fill out the twelve questions click **OK** button.
+Remember to be honest, so you can get your actual result.
+Don't be hesitate because we **do not keep your data**, after you close the app the data will be gone.

 ![result](image/result.png)

-After you fill it and click the ok button, then your result is shown in the plot.
-Your result will be shown in the shape of a bigger star, and whether you have good, normal, or bad time management quality can be determined by the color of the star.
+After you fill it and click the **OK** button, then your result is shown in the plot.
+Your result will be shown in the shape of a bigger star, and whether you have good, normal, or bad time management quality can be determined by its color.

 #### Recomendation
 ![recommendation](image/recommendation.png)

 There are three parts to this menu which is **Recommendation, Question List, and Association Rules**.
 For the recommendation part, we scrap the action that we can do to have a good time management quality.
 For more details, you can visit this [page](https://quickbooks.intuit.com/r/employee-management/time-management-tips/#:~:text=If%20you%20want%20to%20improve%20your%20time%20management,compare%20actual%20time%20spent%20and%20estimated%20time%20spent.).
-The **question list** list part is the supporting part of **Association Rules**, the association rules only shown like 'X6' or 'X8', so we provide the questions behind those variables.
+The **question list** part is the supporting part of **Association Rules**, the association rules only shown like 'X6' or 'X8', so we provide the questions' descriptions behind those variables.
 We include the association rules in the recommendation because we try to inform you of actions that lead to bad time management quality that you must avoid and actions that lead to good time management quality that you must maintain.

 #### Statistics
 The statistics menu will explain the dataset itself, which we already present in Exploratory Data Analysis, Clustering, and Association Rules parts, so I will not explain it more to avoid redundancy.

-## Enjoy
+## Enjoy!
-I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important, Improve your time management quality no matter what groups you belong to based on our survey.
+I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important, improve your time management quality no matter what groups you belong to based on our survey.

 <br>
 Lastly, I want to provide you with another quote that I like:

 > **"The bad news is time flies.
 The good news is you are the pilot"** <br> -Michael Altshuler

 Thank you for reading and use the app.
-If you have any feedback, feel free to contact us.
+If you have any feedback, feel free to contact me.
 Cheers to the better us! :)